How Drinking Water Changes Your Body

 4. Makes Flushing of Toxins Easier

 Water enables biochemical reactions to take place.
 In addition, water helps in the transport of nutrients to the different cells and parts of our body.

 Aside from that, water also enables the transport of toxins.
 This is crucial for the proper functioning of our body.
 Some of the wastes and toxins that need to be flushed are:

 In other words, our bodies regularly produce wastes and toxins from our normal bodily functions.
 It can be a result of either digestion or the breakdown of our muscles and cells.
 If any of these wastes accumulated too much in our bodies, they become toxic and hinder our normal bodily functions.

 That’s why we need water every day to carry those toxins out of our bodies.
-Our kidneys can work efficiently if there’s enough water to use.
-Also, enough water can make the work easier for kidneys (which lead to better kidney health).
+Our kidneys can work efficiently only if there’s enough water to use.
+Also, enough water can make the work easier for kidneys (which may lead to better kidney health).